klapen/templates/README.md

-# templates
+# Templates

-Repo to store different programming files templates
+This repo is to collect all teh templates I use to start projects or programming experiments.